 And as if it couldn’t get any better, Lindsey and Diane collected our money and went to buy Dole Whips for all of us so we wouldn’t miss any of the parade.

 As the day went on, we all became oddly attached to Lindsey and Diane.
-Our kids held their hands, skipping down main street, and bickered about who got to sit with them on the rides.
-Our guides seemed to truly enjoy their jobs, and can be seen smiling and having fun in a number of our photos.
-Speaking of photos, we have plenty great ones that capture our magical day thanks to Disney PhotoPass, which is included with your tour.
+Our kids held their hands, skipping down Main street, and bickered about who got to sit with them on the rides.
+Our guides seemed to truly enjoy their jobs and can be seen smiling and having fun in a number of our photos.
+Speaking of photos, we have plenty of great ones that capture our magical day thanks to Disney PhotoPass, which is included with your tour.

 Afterward, we made a photo book of our day, and gave a copy to each of the families in our group!

-Tip: As long as you have proper park admission, you can choose to visit Disneyland or Disney’s California Adventure, or both with you guides.
+Tip: As long as you have proper park admission, you can choose to visit Disneyland or Disney’s California Adventure, or both with your guides.

 There’s nothing “Minnie” about the price of all this.
 In fact, a Disneyland VIP guide will cost you about $3000 for the day!
 (Cough, cough!)

 Plus, Disneyland park admission is not included, and costs an extra $100+ per person, per day.
+Food is also not included and can cost an extra $15+ per person, per meal.
 That’s a lot of money!

 Tip: You’ll also want to tip the plaids at the end of the day.
-From what we learned, a nice tip is about $20 per member of your group.
+From what we learned, a tip of about $20 per member of your group is adequate.
 So, if you have a group of 10, plan on forking over another $200 cash at the end of the day!